By Josh McDowell

 You can laugh at Christianity.
 You can mock and ridicule it.
 But it works.
 It changes lives.
 If you trust Christ, start watching your attitudes and actions because Jesus Christ is in the business of changing lives.

 But Christianity is not something you can shove down somebody's throat.
 All I can do is tell you what I've learned.
 After that, it's your decision.

 Perhaps the prayer I prayed will help you: "Lord Jesus, I need you.
 Thank you for dying on the cross for me.
 Forgive me and cleanse me.
 Right at this moment I trust you as Savior and Lord.
 Make me the type of person you created me to be.
 In Christ's name.
 Amen."

-Josh McDowell is an internationally known speaker, author, and traveling representative for Campus Crusade for Christ.
+Josh McDowell is an internationally known speaker, author, and traveling representative for Cru.
 He has written more than fifty books, including the classics More Than A Carpenter and Evidence That Demands A Verdict.